..

 • wyourname/wool is a zero-star GitHub repo that does one job: script DRM.
 A big slice of the Chinese reward-farming (薅羊毛) scene rents it to seal their fraud scripts so they can’t be lifted straight off GitHub.

-• I’m publishing the Track A method and the lesson, not a turn-key decrypt script.
-Everything I say about what the sealed Track B scripts do is inference, not extraction.
+• I’m publishing the method and the lesson, not a decrypt script.
 All read-only, nothing farmed, nothing logged into.

 Why I started pulling on these .so files